WangHelin1997/SSR-Speech/README.md

 ### ⚠️ Note
 Make sure to install the correct version of `espeak-ng` and `phonemizer`.
 We used `espeak-ng=1.52` under `Ubuntu 22.04`.
 Otherwise, the Mandarin model may not work.

+If you use 'espeak-ng=1.51', please change the phonemizer from `cmn` to `cmn-latn-pinyin`.

 ## Pretrained Models